 Le Corbusier sofas

 After the overwhelming acceptance of the public to his chairs, Le Corbusier started designing sofas.
 It led to the creation of LC3 2-seater and 3-seater Grand Sofas.
-We have a Le Corbusier style sofa for those who are looking for high-quality reproduction of original pieces for their homes and offices.
+We have a Le Corbusier style sofa for those who are looking for high-quality style of original pieces for their homes and offices.
 Our 2-seater is more compact but equally comfortable.
 It is specially crafted for women who love to cross their legs in transversal line.
 The LC3 3-seater is the bigger counterpart which is ideal for big living rooms, leisure areas, study rooms, and hotels.

 Le Corbusier table

-Mobelaris’ reproduction of the Le Corbusier dining table or LC6 is the perfect match for classic or trendy dining chairs.
+Mobelaris’ style of the Le Corbusier dining table or LC6 is the perfect match for classic or trendy dining chairs.
 He designed the original piece for the 1929 Salon d’Automne in Paris, France.
 The high-end tempered glass top is durable and easy-to-clean, while the powder-coated steel welded frame offers strength and stability.
 The tubular legs design was inspired by the 1920s airplane construction.
 This chic and versatile table is ideal for any type of interiors of living and working spaces.
 It is a nice addition to a conference or office setup, providing a lot of space for the work essentials.
 The minimalist, cool design of this Le Corbusier table brings practical yet elegant dining or working experience.

-As the leading replica designer online store in the UK, we make sure that we do justice in reproducing the original designs of Le Corbusier.
+As the leading style designer online store in the UK, we make sure that we do justice in reproducing the original designs of Le Corbusier.
 We only want the best pieces for people who love design pieces and buy online chairs or tables.